Deliver relevant solutions

 Once you’re thinking like your audience thinks, establish the key words and phrases (or long tail keywords) that are going to be relevant to them.
 If you want your business to be found, you’re going to need to rank for these keywords, if that’s what your customers are searching for.

-Take a look at your competition.
+Look at your competition.
 Are there hundreds of other businesses posting content about ‘hairdressers in Manchester’?
-You’re likely to come against some stiff competition, so instead of going for a catch-all approach, think about what it is you do differently – what’s your unique selling point (USP)?
-You might reach a smaller audience by focusing on keywords like ‘vegan hairdresser in Chorlton’, but you’ll be reaching a more relevant audience, that is looking for exactly what you’re selling.
+You’re likely to come against some stiff competition.
+So, instead of going for a catch-all approach, think about what it is you do differently – what’s your unique selling point (USP)?
+You might reach a smaller audience by focusing on keywords like ‘vegan friendly hairdresser in Chorlton’, but you’ll be reaching a more relevant audience, that is looking for exactly what you’re selling.

 Revisit old content and update it with new information, statistics and rich media.
 If it’s still a relevant topic, dig it out and freshen it up, or think about chopping content into bite sized chunks to use across different channels.

 If you think your brand could benefit from a content marketing strategy to help grow your business, get in touch at firstname.lastname@example.org